jwalton/gchalk/README.md

 }
 ```

-Note that this works on all platforms - there"s no need to write to a special stream or use a special print function to get color on Windows 10.
+Note that this works on all platforms - there's no need to write to a special stream or use a special print function to get color on Windows 10.

 Gawk uses a chainable syntax for composing styles together, which should be instantly familiar if you've ever used chalk or similar libraries.
 To style a string blue, for example, you"d call `gawk.Blue("hello")`.
 To style it blue with a red background, you can use `gawk.WithBgRed().Blue("hello")`.